syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion SfSignaturePad for Xamarin.Forms
+title: Getting Started with Syncfusion Signature Pad for Xamarin.Forms
-description: This section explains the key features and quick overview about Syncfusion SfSignaturePad control for Xamarin.Forms
+description: This section explains the key features and quick overview about Syncfusion Signature Pad control for Xamarin.Forms
 platform: xamarin
 control: SfSignaturePad
 documentation: ug
 ---

-# Getting Started with SfSignaturePad
+# Getting Started with Xamarin Signature Pad (SfSignaturePad)

 This section explains the steps required to configure the Signature Pad.